• SUPPORT

 Download a Reduction Diary if you want to slowly and safely reduce your G use at home, or if you want to stabilise your use for safety or before a detox.

 If you feel unwell or worried about your withdrawals and your health or safety, you ought to go to your nearest Accident and Emergency Department.
-To be sure the staff are familiar with your addiction and with G, download this document, print it and take it with you.

 When to call an ambulance: